Home » Natural Human Diet: A Guide to Species-Specific Foods

 Seeds are the embryos of the plant, the next generation, which is especially well-protected from predators with often toxic substances (a type of natural pesticide).
 These are so-called “anti-nutrients” because they interfere with digestion, and the nutrients are no longer well absorbed (read here more about legume toxicity).

 The explanation of seed toxicity is easy to understand: the protection of the next generation is crucial to a species’ survival.
-Thus those plants that have the right genes to effectively avoid being eaten, will bring effective natural pesticide into the seed.
-Good for them, not good for us, as we are not adapted to those toxins like granivores (seed-eaters)
+Thus, those plants that have the right genes to avoid being eaten effectively, will bring effective natural pesticides into the seed.
+Good for them, not good for us, as we are not adapted to those toxins like granivores (seed-eaters).

 In countries where many legumes are eaten, the insidious poisoning “lathyrism” caused by certain legumes is also known.
 This shows that these plant parts stress the body due to the protective toxins.